The Kansas Ryan White Part B Program

 The purpose of these funds is to provide care for persons living with HIV infection who are not covered by public or private sources.
-These funds also assure that all Kansans living with HIV infection throughout the state have access to the resources to monitor, adhere, and treat infection, in order to achieve the highest quality of life possible.
+These resources assure that all Kansans living with HIV infection throughout the state have access to the resources to monitor, adhere, and treat infection, in order to achieve the highest quality of life possible.

 Part B funds are to be accessed only when no other support is available, serving as payer of last resort.
 It should also be noted that services might not be available for the entire year if funds become limited.

-- Have proof of HIV infection
+- Documentation of HIV infection;

-- Provide updated information through a twice yearly renewal process with their Medical Case Manager.
+Clients must provide updated information through a twice yearly renewal process with their Medical Case Manager.
 Any changes prior to this renewal process must be reported immediately.

-The Linkage-to-Care (LTC) Program is a standard service to navigate HIV-positive individuals through care once they know their HIV positive result.
+The Linkage-to Care (LTC) Program is a standard service to navigate HIV-positive individuals through care once they know their HIV positive result.
 The primary goal of LTC is to link the newly diagnosed individual into medical care.
 Delays in seeking medical care have obvious implications both for treatment and prognosis of HIV-infected patients, and for the further propagation of the epidemic.
 In recognition of this problem, LTC is the primary prevention/care model that will be utilized to link HIV-infected persons to appropriate medical care, prevention services, local resources and treatment soon after testing HIV positive.

 Medical Case Management Services